MarioRP-01/softwear-test/README.md

 - User: admin, registered and non registered.
 - Product
-- Category
+- Coupon
 - Transaction
-- Wish list

 ## Belongings

 - Product:
-	· Use: all
+	* Use: all
-	· Owner: admin
+	* Owner: admin

-- Category
+- Coupon
-	· Use: all
+	* Use: all
-	· Owner: admin
+	* Owner: admin

 - Transaction
-	· Use: registered
+	* Use: registered
-	· Owner: registered
+	* Owner: registered

 - Wish list
-	· Use: registered and non registered
+	* Use: registered and non registered
-	· Owner: registered and non registered
+	* Owner: registered and non registered

 ## Algorithms